From the clinician and researcher who coined the term Family Scapegoating Abuse (FSA):

 Join My Community

-You are invited to join the FSA Education Community Website (free or paid)
+You are invited to join the FSA Education Community Substack (free or paid)

 “Rebecca C. Mandeville’s pioneering research on Family Scapegoating Abuse (FSA) and its effects marks the establishment of a new – and critically important – area of study within the field of Family Systems.
 At last, survivors of this devastating phenomenon have a name and terms to describe what happened to them in their family and a means of moving forward in their healing and recovery process.” – Joshua Mitchell, PhD